ytbryan/aka/README.md

 - Expand alias history to 10,000.
 - Upload and download your aliases using `aka dl` and `aka upload`.
 - Manage those beloved shortcuts without breaking your workflow <3.
+- install packages like `core` and `designers`

+#### What's alias
+alias is built-in functions on your terminal to navigate directory, execute commands and accomplish daily task via the terminal without the use of a GUI or a mouse.

-Here's some of aka's features:
+Check out some of aka's features:

 | features                  | alias                        | aka                  |
 | :-----------------------: |:----------------------------:| :-------------------:|